onmobile-rbtsdk/Gamely-android-sdk/README.md

 **Note:**

 There is no need to add the above dependencies.
-In case the project also uses some or any of the above dependencies and libraries then exclude those by adding below lines along with **implementation 'org.bitbucket.onmobile-rbtsdk:latest_version'**
+In case the project also uses some or any of the above dependencies and libraries then exclude those by adding below lines along with

+**implementation 'org.bitbucket.onmobile-rbtsdk:latest_version'**

 {exclude group: ‘com.x.y’ , module: ‘module X’}

 Example: To exclude 'androidx.appcompat:appcompat:1.2.0'

-<sub>(implementation 'org.bitbucket.onmobile-rbtsdk:onmo_dialer:latest_version')
+*(implementation 'org.bitbucket.onmobile-rbtsdk:onmo_dialer:latest_version')
-{exclude group: 'androidx.appcompat', module: ' appcompat'}</sub>
+{exclude group: 'androidx.appcompat', module: ' appcompat'}*

 This step is…  | If your app is…
 -------------- | -------------